Bioelectrical Impedance Analysis (BIA)

 Body fat percentage fluctuations

-Our eating habits, life-style and the amount of exercise we perform all affect our weight and levels of hydration.
-Since BIA relies on the fluid levels of 'fat free mass', such as muscle tissue, certain factors can alter an individual's body fat reading.
+Our eating habits, lifestyle and the amount of exercise we perform all affect our weight and hydration levels.
+Since BIA relies on the fluid levels of 'fat-free mass', such as muscle tissue, certain factors can alter an individual's body fat reading.
 For example:

 In general, there is less fluctuation in a person's body weight and hydration levels between the late afternoon and the early evening (two hours after eating lunch and before the evening meal).
-The graph above shows the fluctuations of my body Fat % through out a day.
+The graph above shows my Body Fat % fluctuations throughout the day.

-The use of body fat scales only measure the resistance of the lower part of the body and therefore may not provide an accurate reading of your body fat.
+The use of body fat scales only measures the lower part of the body's resistance and therefore may not provide an accurate reading of your body fat.

 If you quote information from this page in your work, then the reference for this page is: